Fentanyl Addiction

 • Tango & Cash

-How Fentanyl is used and abused
+How Fentanyl is Used and Abused

 Illicitly manufactured fentanyl has been identified in counterfeit pills, imitating drugs such as oxycodone or other prescription opioids.
-As mentioned above it is sometimes combined with illegal drugs such as heroin or cocaine and ingested unwittingly by a drug abuser.
+As mentioned above it is sometimes combined with illegal drugs such as heroin or cocaine and then ingested unwittingly by a drug abuser.
 Fentanyl laced weed is another way users can ingest fentanyl without realizing.

 Symptoms and Physical Consequences of Fentanyl